Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: The Discrete Kantorovich Problem aka Hitchcock's Problem

 Instead of employing entropic regularization to overcome the aforementioned challenges, we use the following regularization approach for the Kantorovich problem, which was first introduced in \cite{lorenz2021quadratically}: for some regularization parameter $\gamma > 0$, we consider the \emph{regularized Hitchcock problem}

-which is almost identical to \eqref{pr:PROB-Hitch}, with the only difference being that its target function additionally accommodates a quadratic regularization term including the Frobenius norm, therefore resulting in an strictly convex continuous objective.
-Because the regularization does not affect the (compact) feasible set, just like in the previous section, we directly have the following result.
+which is almost identical to \cref{pr:PROB-Hitch}, with the only difference being that its target function additionally accommodates a quadratic regularization term including the Frobenius norm, therefore resulting in an strictly convex continuous objective.
+The regularization does not affect the compactness of its feasible set.
+Therefore, just like in the previous section, we immediately receive the following result.